garryspins/mustbeafk/README.md

 # MustBeAfk
-I was having trouble finding a good AFK system so I decided to make one was nice.
+I was having trouble finding a good AFK system so I decided to make one that was nice and simple.

 ![When AFK](https://i.imgur.com/qYqfVzG.jpeg)